I’ve talked a lot about “adding value”, but haven’t spent much time discussing exactly what that means.

 Both books are also examples of what they promote: you’ll find that there’s a significant amount of free information available outside of the books, as well as additional materials should you wish to pursue either of them further.

-1: Ask Leo!
-On Business is, in fact, an example.
-This website is, in part, an experiment along those very lines: assuming things go as planned, the content on this web site will be republished in book form.
 2: If successful, it’s possible that Ask Leo!
 On Business might evolve into a more extensive online course, for example.